jsdom/webidl2js/README.md

 #### `install(globalObject)`

 This method creates a brand new wrapper constructor and prototype and attach it to the passed `globalObject`.
-It also attaches the created constructor on the passed `globalObject` for it to be reused when creating new wrapper instances on the same `globalObject`.
-It is important to invoke `install` before invoking `create`, `createImpl` or `setup` otherwise they will throw.
+It also registers the created constructor with the `globalObject`'s global constructor registry, which makes `create()`, `createImpl()`, and `setup()` work.
+(Thus, it is important to invoke `install()` before invoking those methods, as otherwise they will throw.)

 #### `create(globalObject, constructorArgs, privateData)`